zack-bitcoin/amoveo/docs/design/sortition_chains.md

 The chalang code can reference randomness, or the output of an oracle, or anything.
 That way, a merkel proof of the existence of your sortition contract is also a proof that no one else has the same part of the probability space as you.

-So when you create a sortition contract with a sortition chain operator, the operator is giving you a contract for rights over a certain part of the probability space, and he gives you a proof that this portion of the probability space was recently empty.
+So when you create a sortition contract with a sortition chain operator, the operator is giving you a contract for rights over a certain part of the probability space, and he gives you a proof that this portion of the probability space is owned by him.

 The Leverage of Sortition Chains